A. J. Green: 2020 season

 On March 16, 2020, the Bengals placed the franchise tag on Green.
 He signed the one-year tender on July 17, 2020.
 He made his official return from injury in the Bengals' 2020 regular season opener against the Los Angeles Chargers.
 He scored his first touchdown since Week 8 of the 2018 season in Week 11 against the Washington Football Team.
 Overall, in the 2020 season, he finished with 47 receptions for 523 receiving yards and two receiving touchdowns as the Bengals finished with a 4–11–1 record.
 He finished his Bengals career second to Chad Johnson in receptions, receiving yards, and receiving touchdowns.

 Arizona Cardinals

 2021 season

 Green signed a one-year deal worth $8.5 million, with $6 million guaranteed, with the Arizona Cardinals on March 17, 2021.
 He entered the 2021 season as a starter alongside DeAndre Hopkins and Christian Kirk.
-In Week 3, against the Jacksonville Jaguars, he had five receptions for 112 yards in the 31–19 victory.
+In Week 3, against the Jaguars, he had five receptions for 112 yards in the 31–19 victory.
 For Green, it was his first game reaching at least 100 yards since Week 7 of the 2018 season.
-In Week 8, against the Green Bay Packers, Green was targeted on a potential game-winning play by Kyler Murray.
+In Week 8, against the Packers, Green was targeted on a potential game-winning play by Kyler Murray.
 A miscommunication on the play led to Green not looking at the thrown pass and it led to an interception by Rasul Douglas.
 In Week 14, against the Los Angeles Rams, Green eclipsed 10,000 career receiving yards.
 He finished the season with 54 catches for 848 yards and three touchdowns.